AlirezaTaheri02/BallBeam-ClassicalControl/README.md

-# ⚖️ BallStab: Stability Control of the Ball-&-Beam System
+# ⚖️ Stability Control of the Ball-&-Beam System

 This repository contains my implementation of the **BallStab** project, developed as part of the *Automatic Control course (2023)*.